-Insurance and Expenses
+Insurance and Expenses Insurance

 Insurance: The district maintains liability insurance which can include coverage for bodily injury and/or property damage incurred in an emergency/crisis.
 Review the policy coverage/limits for additional information and policy reporting guidelines.
-All insurance-related questions or requests to submit a claim should be discussed with the District 5060 Rotary Youth Exchange Insurance Coordinator or submitted directly to CISI Bolduc.
+All insurance-related questions or requests to submit a claim must be referred to the district insurance provider/broker.

-Expenses: The district maintains sufficient funds such that in the event that there are expenses incurred that require immediate payment to provide for the safety and well-being of youth and volunteers, including expenses that may be later reimbursed by a liability insurance provider and those that may not be reimbursed.
+Expenses: The district maintains an emergency crisis management fund if there are expenses incurred that require immediate payment to provide for the safety and well-being of youth and volunteers, including expenses that may be later reimbursed by a liability insurance provider and those that may not be reimbursed.
 To the extent possible, all expenses must be approved in advance by the Youth Exchange District Committee Chair and all receipts must be submitted for reimbursement and record-keeping.